coddelin/docs-v8-JsEngine/blog/background-compilation.md

 ---
-title: 'Background compilation'
+title: "Background compilation"
-author: '[Ross McIlroy](https://twitter.com/rossmcilroy), main thread defender'
+author: "[Ross McIlroy](https://twitter.com/rossmcilroy), main thread defender"
 avatars:
-  - 'ross-mcilroy'
+  - "ross-mcilroy"
 date: 2018-03-26 13:33:37
 tags:
   - internals
-description: 'Starting with Chrome 66, V8 compiles JavaScript source code on a background thread, reducing the amount of time spent compiling on the main thread by between 5% to 20% on typical websites.'
+description: "Starting with Chrome 66, V8 compiles JavaScript source code on a background thread, reducing the amount of time spent compiling on the main thread by between 5% to 20% on typical websites."
-tweet: '978319362837958657'
+tweet: "978319362837958657"
 ---
 TL;DR: Starting with Chrome 66, V8 compiles JavaScript source code on a background thread, reducing the amount of time spent compiling on the main thread by between 5% to 20% on typical websites.